 Emergency workers told the press that at just after 10:00am this morning they got a call from a local food wholesaler.
 He told them he could hear muffled shouts and screams from within the boxes that held the cookies, which he was about to start loading into delivery trucks.
-The warehouse owner told emergency crews that the shouts kept making references to “demon weed” and “only bad people smoke it,” which is when the Department of Justice called 911 to report Sessions had not returned from his daily jog around the park where he liked to imagine how many black people he could have arrested on suspicion of marijuana possession if obstacles like “due process and lack of evidence” weren’t in the way.
+The warehouse owner told emergency crews that the shouts kept making references to “demon weed” and “only bad people smoke it,” which is when the local Klan chapter called 911 to report Sessions had not returned from his daily jog around the park where he liked to imagine how many black people he could have arrested on suspicion of marijuana possession if obstacles like “due process and lack of evidence” weren’t in the way.

 Another EMT told reporters that eventually they were able to find the box that contained the package of E.L.
 Fudge cookies that Sessions was trapped in.
 When they got Sessions out, finally, he reportedly was in good condition.
 Sessions was found with chocolate filling smeared all over his back, and a sandwich cookie shaped like an elf that bore a striking resemblance to Sessions was stuck to his back.